Page 6: References & Additional Resources

 National Center on Accessing the General Curriculum Text Transformations Web page https://www.cast.org/publications/ncac/ncac_textrans.html

 The Website surveys a variety of test transformation options available for students struggling with printed texts, for instance for students with visual disabilities.
 Just as these students may need modifications or assistance from technological tools in order to read printed text, the same may be true for their ability to write text, as well.
-This site describes different types of text transformations (such as Text-to-Speech, Video Instruction, Word Prediction, and Speech Recognition), provides evidence for effectiveness, and also lists a variety of links and references on related topics.
+This site describes different types of text transformations (such as Text-to-Speech, Video Instruction, Word Prediction, and Speech Recognition) and provides evidence for effectiveness.

 Reading Rockets Questions About Writing Instruction Web page https://www.readingrockets.org/article/questions-about-writing-instruction